-Certain areas that you will need to consider on pricing homemade cards are the followings:
+Certain areas that you will need to consider on pricing homemade cards.

 So let's say that you bought a printer at $200 and you want to amortize it over a period of 3 years.